spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/multiserver-shooter/tutorial-multiserver-intro.md

 # Tutorials and guides
 ## Multiserver zoning shooter tutorial

-<%(Callout type="warn" message="This tutorial is available as a preview to demonstrate early multiserver functionality in the GDK.
-Please note we do not yet recommend development of multiserver games.
+<%(Callout type="warn" message="This tutorial is available as a preview to demonstrate early multiserver [zoning]({{urlRoot}}/content/glossary#zoning) functionality in the GDK.
+Please note we do not yet recommend development of multiserver games using zoning.
 For more information, please follow our [development roadmap](https://github.com/spatialos/UnrealGDK/projects/1) and [Unreal features support]({{urlRoot}}/unreal-features-support) pages.")%>

 **What the tutorial covers**<br/>
 >**This tutorial uses the Example Project from the GDK’s [setup guide]({{urlRoot}}/content/get-started/example-project/exampleproject-intro)**.